bdrobinson/mm-holidays-site/src/content/mayhem.md

 ---
 path: "/mayhem"
 title: "Mayhem"
-description: "Mayhem runs for 15-18 year olds.
-Mayhem provides time and space for older teenagers to enjoy a chilled but brilliant holiday with their friends."
+description: "If you’re 15 to 18 years old, Mayhem is for you.
+Mayhem is a chance to hang out with friends, meet new people and try a whole range of activities."
 template: CAMP_PROFILE
 ages: 15-18
 price: £239